socialray/makahiki-ktuh/doc/configuration-challenge-admin-round-settings.rst

 All challenges must contain at least one round, and can have as many rounds as desired.
 The rounds basically provide the concept of a time interval at the end of which prizes are awarded or some finalization of the challenge occurs.

-In this example, three rounds are specified.
+In this example, one round is specified.
 To create a new round, click on the "Add round setting" in the upper right corner.

 Configure a round
 -----------------